ProAccess/MakeMyHOAok/HOA Cert Program.md

 ### Benefits for community association insurers

 Insurance companies have long recognized the value of training of customers in improving risk management and reducing casualty costs.
 This program should result in more directors with demonstrated knowledge of best practices, current law and awareness of principles of risk management.
-An informed Board should be less likely to under-fund reserves, fall askew of the law and incur unexpected legal expenses or special assessments.
+An informed Board should be less likely to neglect structural inspections, under-fund reserves, fall askew of the law and incur unexpected legal expenses or special assessments.
 As such education could lower risk and insurance premiums — *typically one of the biggest budget items for CIDs* — this could provide a compelling motivation for boards to promote education among their directors and make certified candidates more attractive to the dues-paying members.

 The BCCAD could work with insurance providers to demonstrate how such a program could reduce risks and encourage offers of discounts on premiums for those associations that can maintain a certain rating.